robfatland/digitaltwin/technical_hurdles/README.md

 What are the technical challenges involved in the 'recipe' given here?
 This outline may help evaluate what one is signing up to deal with.
 Notice that debugging tools figure prominently; and in some cases solutions are mentioned.
+I present two versions of this list: Abbreviated and 'in exhausting detail'

+### Abbreviated list of challenges

+* Building a prototype sensor device that can send and receive information
+* Setting up the chain of communication to the cloud
+* Setting up the cloud endpoint that connects to the prototype device
+* Writing data to an accessible storage location
+* Debugging each step of a gradualist approach to building this system

+The goal here is to connect to more than one cloud as an excercise in validating equivalence.

+### Exhaustive list of challenges

 * Obtaining appropriate leaf-node technology